adamsilver/adamsilver.io-jekyll/_posts/2014-09-26-why-semantic-html-is-so-important.md

 title:  "Why semantic HTML is so important"
 date:   2014-09-26 09:00:01
 categories: html
+description: Semantic HTML is the foundation of a solid front-end architecture.
+Find out why.
 ---

 Semantic HTML is the use of mark-up to reinforce the meaning and *intention* of the content by applying the correct element, class names and IDs based on what it *is*, not on what it *does* or how it *looks*.
 But why is this so important?